-To evaluate the relationship between an angiographic classification and the development of adverse clinical events during the follow-up of a large, unselected cohort of patients with SCAD.
+Aims: The aim of this study was to evaluate the relationship between an angiographic classification and the development of adverse clinical events during the follow-up of a large, unselected cohort of patients with SCAD.

-In total, 302 SCAD patients (mean age 51.8±19 years) were followed up for a median of 22 months (IQR 12-48).
-At 28 days, the composite outcome was higher for the angiotypes with a circumscribed contained intramural hematoma (2A and 3): 20.0% vs. 5.4%, p<0.001 (non-fatal MI: 11.0% vs. 3.5%, p=0.009; unplanned revascularisation: 11.0% vs. 2.5%, p<0.001), which was sustained during follow-up (24.5% vs. 9.9%, p=0.001).
-There were no differences in mortality (0,3% overall).
-The presence of an angiotype 2A or 3 was an independent predictor of a higher incidence of the composite outcome (adjusted HR: 2.44, CI 1.24-4.80, p=0.010).
+Results: In total, 302 SCAD patients (mean age 51.8±19 years) were followed up for a median of 22 months (IQR 12-48).
+At 28 days, the composite outcome was higher for the angiotypes with a circumscribed contained intramural haematoma (2A and 3): 20.0% vs 5.4%, p<0.001 (non-fatal MI: 11.0% vs 3.5%, p=0.009; unplanned revascularisation: 11.0% vs 2.5%, p<0.001).
+This was sustained during follow-up (24.5% vs 9.9%, p=0.001).
+There were no differences in mortality (0.3% overall).
+The presence of an angiotype 2A or 3 was an independent predictor of a higher incidence of the composite outcome (adjusted HR 2.44, CI: 1.24-4.80, p=0.010).

 Conclusions: The SCAD angiographic classification correlates with outcome.
 Those presenting with an angiographically circumscribed contained intramural haematoma (angiotypes 2A and 3) showed an increased risk of short-term adverse clinical events that was maintained during follow-up.